Tarannu/JS-Practice/README.md

-This is a file that contains my everyday Java Script practice and other problems to keep me up to date.
+This is a repository that contains my everyday Java Script practice and other problems to keep me up to date.